Jaz-O: 1996–1998: Involvement with Jay-Z's early success

 Throughout the late 1990s, Jaz-O had quite a hand in Jay-Z's early solo success.
 Jaz-O produced, and was featured on "Ain't No Nigga," the second single from Jay-Z's 1996 debut album, Reasonable Doubt.
-The song is cited as playing a significant role in securing Jay-Z's record with Def Jam.
+The song is cited as playing a significant role in securing Jay-Z's record deal with Def Jam.

-Jaz-O produced "Rap Game / Crack Game," a track that appeared on Jay's second album In My Lifetime, Vol. 1, which was released in the year of 1997.
+Jaz-O then produced "Rap Game / Crack Game," a track that appeared on Jay's second album In My Lifetime, Vol. 1, released in 1997.

-Jaz-O produced two tracks for Jay-Z's Streets Is Watching.
-The album fared well commercially reaching #3 on the Top R&B/Hip-Hop Albums chart, and was released May 12, 1998, by Roc-A-Fella Records and Def Jam Records.
+Jaz-O also produced two tracks for Jay-Z's Streets Is Watching.
+The album fared well commercially reaching #3 on the Top R&B/Hip-Hop Albums chart, and was released on May 12, 1998, by Roc-A-Fella Records and Def Jam Recordings.

-In the year of 1999, Jaz-O appeared on Jay-Z's "Nigga What, Nigga Who (Originator 99)", a single that was released from Jay-Z's third album Vol. 2...
+In 1999, Jaz-O appeared on Jay-Z's "Nigga What, Nigga Who (Originator 99)", a single that was released from Jay-Z's third album Vol. 2...
 Hard Knock Life.
-The song became a big hit in Jaz-O's career at that time.
-However, this would be one of the last times the two would work together on music, for the friendship soured shortly afterwards.
+The song became a big hit in Jaz-O's career at the time.
+However, this would be one of the last times the two would work together on music, for their friendship soured shortly afterwards.